datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

   with large numbers of repositories, as moving from local to remote operations, or switching target paths can be done by simply changing the configuration.

-- It allows a multi-repository directory structure, in which key store directories of multiple repositories can be organized in to a homogeneous archive directory structure.
-Importantly, the key store location in an archive is defined using the **datasets UUID** (in case of DataLad datasets) or the annex remote UUID (in case of any non DataLad dataset).
+- It allows a multi-repository directory structure, in which keystore directories of multiple repositories can be organized in to a homogeneous archive directory structure.
+Importantly, the keystore location in an archive is defined using the **datasets UUID** (in case of DataLad datasets) or the annex remote UUID (in case of any non DataLad dataset).
 This aids handling of large numbers of repositories in a data store use case, because locations are